Pinais

+Sarsa na uyang from the Province of Romblon is also similar but wrapped in coconut leaves instead of banana leaves, and boiled in coconut milk instead of water or coconut water.

 Types

 Fish

 Pinais na isda is typically made with blackfin scad (galunggong), freshwater sardine (tawilis), skipjack tuna (tulingan), tuna (tambakol), and others.

 Shrimp

 Pinais na hipon is typically made out of finely-chopped freshwater shrimp, coconut milk, and sometimes pork, wrapped in banana leaf and cooked in coconut milk.
 A unique variant from Quezon additionally wraps the shrimp and coconut in kamamba (Piper umbellatum) leaves.

+Typical Ingredients and Cooking Method

+The defining feature of Pinais is the preparation of seafood in parcels made from banana leaves.
+Common ingredients include fish or shrimp and grated coconut or coconut water.
+Cooking typically involves steaming or boiling the parcels to retain moisture and enhance flavor.
+Variations in richness or aroma depend on whether coconut milk, additional aromatics, or local leaves are included.